ucfcbb/Recomb-Mix/README.md

 <a id="snp-note"></a>
 >[!Note]
 >For Single Nucleotide Polymorphism (SNP) array-like data, enable the allele frequency threshold parameter to ensure optimal performance.
+Below is an example command of running the Recomb-Mix program on SNP-array-like data:
+>```
+>./RecombMix -p ./test/reference_panel.vcf -q ./test/admixture_panel_array.vcf -a ./test/reference_panel_population_labels.txt -g ./maps/example/recombination_map_GRCh37_chr18.txt -o ./ -f 0.01
+>```
-This [paper](https://doi.org/10.1093/bioadv/vbag006) includes a concrete example demonstrating how to run Recomb-Mix on SNP-array-like data with this parameter.
+>This [paper](https://doi.org/10.1093/bioadv/vbag006) includes a concrete example demonstrating how to run Recomb-Mix on SNP-array-like data with this parameter.

 ## Compact Reference Panels
 The Recomb-Mix program utilizes compact reference panels for local ancestry inference.
 A compact reference panel is space-efficient, as it includes only sample templates containing population-level information.
 The available compact reference panels (located in *./compact_panels/*) were generated in both GRCh37 and GRCh38 builds.
 The original panels were comprised of the 1000 Genomes Project (1000GP) and the Human Genome Diversity Project (HGDP) (https://www.internationalgenome.org/), and were phased and imputed using [Beagle](https://faculty.washington.edu/browning/beagle/beagle.html).
 Below are the names and reference populations in the available compact reference panels.